raspberrypilearning/silly-eyes/en/step_7.md

 - Add more accessories, or add more costumes to your accessories
 - Try different graphic effects

+Each example project in the [Introduction](.) has a ‘See Inside’ link for you to open the project in Scratch and look at the code to get ideas and see how they work.

 The Sporg character also has arms that `point towards`{:class="block3motion"} the mouse pointer.

 **Sporg**: [See inside](https://scratch.mit.edu/projects/495865892/editor){:target="_blank"}